-Autochthonous (but after the Middle Kingdom maturation very slow) development remains a characteristic of the Egyptian mathematical tradition into the Demotic period - and even in the early Byzantine epoch, as revealed by the Akhmīm-papyrus (written in Greek).28 Development does take place: one undated Demotic papyrus29 tabulates $p \cdot \bar{q}$, $1 \le p \le 10$, q = 90 and q = 150 (similar tables are found in the Akhmīm papyrus; a modest beginning in RMP lists $p \cdot \bar{q}$, $1 \le p \le 10$, q = 10, but the context here suggests that other q-values would not be considered); the Demotic papyri also transform the old technique of the reference quantity so as to express occasionally proper fractions, treating (e.g.) 5 11 ("5 seen as part of 11") as a legitimate final result and not as a problem whose solution is 3' $1\overline{1}$ $3\overline{3}$; what happens can be characterized as a process of "creative dissolution" of the old canon which does not bring about any new coherence - a close parallel to the changes in the character of the visual arts in Hellenistic Egypt.
+Autochthonous (but after the Middle Kingdom maturation very slow) development remains a characteristic of the Egyptian mathematical tradition into the demotic period - and even into the early Byzantine epoch, as revealed by the Akhmīm-papyrus (written in Greek).
+Development does take place: one undated demotic papyrus tabulates $p \cdot \overline{q}$, $1 \le p \le 10$, q = 90 and q = 150 (similar tables are found in the Akhmīm papyrus; a modest beginning in RMP lists $p \cdot \overline{q}$, $1 \le p \le 10$, q = 10, but the context here suggests that other q-values would not be considered); the demotic papyri also transform the old technique of the reference quantity so as to express occasionally proper fractions, treating (e.g.) $5 \cdot \underline{11}$ ("5 seen as part of 11") as a legitimate final result and not as a problem whose solution is $3' \cdot 1\overline{1} \cdot 3\overline{3}$; what happens can be characterized as a process of "creative dissolution" of the old canon which does not bring about any new coherence - a close parallel to the changes in the character of the visual arts in Hellenistic Egypt.

-In this phase, however, influence from Western Asia is strong - no wonder, given that Egypt had been regularly controlled by Assyrian, Achaemenid and Greek armies and tax-officials since the seventh century.
-These contacts (and perhaps trading connections) are likely to explain the use of a variety of formulae which have no Egyptian antecedents but coincide precisely or almost with formulae that were in constant use in Mesopotamia since the third or even fourth millennium: the determination of the circular area as $\frac{3}{4}$ of the squared diameter; computation of the volume of
+In this phase, however, influence from Western Asia is strong - no wonder, given that Egypt had been regularly controlled by Assyrian, Achaemenid, and Greek armies and tax-officials since the seventh century.
+These contacts (and perhaps trading connections) are likely to explain the use of a variety of formulae which have no Egyptian antecedents but coincide precisely or almost with formulae that were in constant use in Mesopotamia since the third or even fourth millennium: the determination of the circular area as $^3/4$ of the squared diameter; computation of the volume of a truncated cone as the height times the mid-cross-section; 32 and the use of the "surveyors formula" (average length times average width) to calculate the areas of approximately rectangular quadrangles.
+Contact is certainly the reason that 8 of 40 problems in P. Cairo J. E. 89127B30, 89137B43 belong to a characteristic Babylonian type (a reed first standing vertically against